 Grease a large casserole dish or baking pan with nonstick release spray.
-Remove the chicken from the packaging.
-Using a pastry brush, brush olive oil evenly over the tops and bottom of the chicken quarters.
+Using a pastry brush to brush olive oil evenly over tops and bottom of the chicken quarters.
 Lay the chicken evenly in the bottom of the pan.
 Chicken can be touching, but should not be overlapping.

 Make the Spice Blend

 Mix together the brown sugar, pepper, garlic powder, onion powder, chili powder, salt, pepper, paprika and chili powder.
 If you would like to keep extra on hand, double the recipe and store half of it in a zip-lock bag for later.
 (Throw away any seasoning that has touched the chicken or utensils that have touched the chicken).

 Add the Spices to the Chicken

 Sprinkle the spice blend evenly over the chicken quarters.
 I like to use my hands to pat the spices into the chicken so that it adheres well.
 I prefer to use a generous amount of seasoning.